 DO I BARGAIN WHEN SHOPPING?

-Bargaining and haggling over prices in markets and stores is not customary.
+Bargaining and haggling over prices in markets and stores are not customary.

 WHAT KIND OF SHOPPING IS THERE?
 WHAT SOUVENIRS SHOULD I BUY?

 Some of Tahiti's most popular products are black pearls, coconut and tiare soaps, monoi oil, vanilla beans, shell leis, wood carvings, woven hats and baskets, and the colorful hand-dyed pareu fabric worn by the island natives.
 The Papeete public market is a favorite with visitors.

 HOW DO I GET AROUND?

 The most inexpensive and common form of transportation is the public bus system.
 On Tahiti there are now two types of buses: the open-air trucks called Le Truck and the RTC large white coaches.
 Both operate frequently in Papeete and around the island.
 Le Truck also operates on most other islands.
 Taxis can be hired at most hotels, airports, and ferry terminals.
 For scenic tours around the islands, try escorted excursions by boat, 4x4 safari, bus, or helicopter.

 CAN I CHARTER A BOAT?

 If you are an experienced sailor, yacht and sailboat charters are available on most of the major islands for short- or long-term voyages.
 Some come complete with a captain and crew.
 Fishing boats can also be chartered for deep-sea fishing for big species.

 WHAT TYPES OF ACTIVITIES ARE THERE?

 Opportunities abound for the adventurer!
 Thrilling jeep tours let you explore the lush interiors of the larger islands.
 Discover waterfalls and grottos as you hike or mountain bike through the heart of the islands.
 Or cycle leisurely around the perimeter of the islands.
 Circle island tours are offered on many islands and provide a glimpse of the Tahitian lifestyle.
 Sunset cruises that sail from Tahiti's capital city of Papeete are also available.